zenozeng/common-knowledge/go.md

 s = []int(nil)  // len(s) == 0, s == nil
 s = []int{}     // len(s) == 0, s != nil
 ```

+### Structs

+- A named struct type S can't declare a field of same type S
+- If all the fields of a struct are comparable, the sturct itself is comparalbe.
+- Comparable struct types may be used as the key type of a map